 How can I find out information about my student's record?

-Often the Dean of Students office receives calls from parents who want to know specific information about their student's academic or behavioral record (grades, class schedule, advisors, etc).
-University staff-members are prohibited from providing any information about a student's record by the Family Educational Rights & Privacy Act without a waiver from your student.
-Students can sign a FERPA waiver by contacting the Registrar’s Office to give us permission to talk to parents.
+The Vice Provost and Dean of Students office receives calls from parents who want to know specific information about their student's academic or behavioral record (grades, class schedule, advisors, etc).
+University staff-members are constrained in what they can share with parents, absent consent of the student, by the Family Educational Rights & Privacy Act.
+Information on how students may inspect and review their records is detailed in the University’s FERPA Rights Disclosure Policy.

 I am worried about my student.
 Where can I get help?

 Many parents often call the Dean of Students Office when they are concerned about their student.
 Our office can contact other staff members to put resources in place for a student who is struggling.
 To speak to someone about your concerns, please call the Assistant Dean for Retention at 802-656-3380.
 You can also look at resources and intervention strategies by category at Student Concerns A-Z.

 How do I know about the various deadlines impacting my student?

 If your student needs to drop, add or withdraw from a course, please see the Registrar’s Office website for the actual dates.
 If you need information regarding tuition refund timelines and questions about financial aid, please visit the Student Financial Services web site.